NikSays/linuwa/Vocabulary/Note.md

 # Notes
-Every root is not in a form of a part of speech, from any of them you can derive any PoS.
+From every root you can derive any Part of Speech.
-So from "writing" you can make "to write", "writing" as in "I drove writing SMS" etc.
 ***
 Prep - preposition
 Pref - prefix